Sunday, July 10, 2011

 So be it.
 Their basic complaint is they are tired of being treated as second class citizens.
 One letter writer went so far as to assert that their cause is right up there with the crusade for civil rights.

-Hyperbole is such fun, and as with most such causes the atheists are very good at it.
+Hyperbole is great fun, and as with most such causes the atheists are very good at it.
 It does little to address the real issue at hand, though.
 They lament that Christianity in particular is being forced upon them in today's United States; references to God on our money and in our formal creeds make them feel put upon.
 Yet this ignores a rather simple and legitimate question: is your faith in your creed (for faith is all that it ultimately is) so weak in truth and fact that the mere mention of a Supreme Being shakes it?

 Still, even that is small potatoes compared to the cry of one of the letter penners.
 One blithely states that atheists 'believe that the quality of each person's life is dependent on how he or she treats all of mankind.'
 Such off the cuff statements ignore many important questions.
 What do you mean by quality?
 How do your measure whatever is meant by that?
 What type of treatment do you mean exactly when asking how we should treat mankind?
 And of course the most important question is: On what grounds do you assert that you are right?
 Your own beliefs, your own feelings, your own wish that something is true?
 If that isn't the very essence of religious thought, asserting that something is true on its own merit, then what exactly is it?